jerrytqz/spin/README.md

 &nbsp;

 ## Introduction
-Spin is a full-stack web application built primarily with React and Django.
-It aims to emulate a basic online economy by allowing players to spin a wheel to obtain collectibles, which can later be sold on the market to other players using a fictional currency called *SP* (Spin Points).
+Spin is a full-stack web application for users to win and trade items in a virtual economy.
+Players spin a wheel to obtain collectibles, which can later be sold on the market to other players using a fictional currency called *SP* (Spin Points).

 Try it out at [spin.jerrytq.com](https://spin.jerrytq.com)!

-## Schematics
-Spin consists of 3 major components:
-1. A frontend built using React and hosted on Vercel
-2. A backend built using Django and hosted on Heroku
-3. A Socket.IO server hosted on Replit

 ## Demonstrations
 &nbsp;